 A common criticism of virtual reality is that it is isolating.
 While VR will always separate you from the real world, it can and will bring people together to communicate, experience, and play in a truly memorable way.
 This is why Facebook sees VR as one of the world’s biggest social enablers.

-After buying out Oculus in 2014, Facebook began to put a lot of emphasis on the communication possibilities of immersive content and platforms.
+Facebook began to put a lot of emphasis on the communication possibilities of immersive content and platforms.
 This social push culminated in the launch of its own VR multi-user online platform called Spaces in April 2017.
 Spaces allows users to create fully customisable avatars based off their profile pictures, and interact with friends in a virtual online space.
 It also aims to bridge the gap between users who have VR capabilities and those who don’t, by allowing for cross-platform video calling, where your friends can view your personal VR world.

 While it’s safe to say that the technological development of virtual reality (VR) is accelerating, one has to wonder when, or if, it will really take off.
 On the one hand, hardware has finally become affordable: VR headset is retailing for less than the cost of an phone.